 Amanda Russell is a native East Texan who has been writing poetry since childhood.
 She studied English and Philosophy at The University of Texas at Tyler, receiving a BA in English.
-She worked as a writing consultant before moving to Lincoln, Nebraska.
-These days she puzzles about life while standing at her kitchen sink washing dishes somewhere in New York’s Hudson Valley where she lives with her husband, two children and a labra-hound named Lilly.
+She has lived in four different states since 2012 and benefited from generous writing communities in various places including Lincoln, Nebraska and New York’s Hudson Valley.
+Currently, she lives with her husband, two children and a labra-hound named Lilly in western New Hampshire.

 Her debut chapbook, Barren Years, was published by Finishing Line Press (2019).
-Her poems recently appeared or are forthcoming in journals and magazines such as Trailer Park Quarterly, First Literary Review-East, South Florida Poetry Journal, Chronogram, and The Lincoln Underground as well as the anthology Mightier: poets for social justice.
+Her poems recently appeared in journals and magazines such as Trailer Park Quarterly, First Literary Review-East, South Florida Poetry Journal, Chronogram, and The Lincoln Underground as well as the anthology Mightier: poets for social justice.

 When she is not busy with her family, she enjoys spending time connecting with friends, gardening, writing, sewing and other creative endeavors.